Miami Car Accident Attorney

 You may ask yourself "How much does a car accident lawyer cost?"
 Don’t let concerns about money stop you from seeking legal advice.
-At Julian Rudolph Law we offer high-quality legal representation with lower attorney fees than most other law firms.
+At Julian Rudolph Law, we offer high-quality legal representation.
 Our team works on a contingency fee basis, so you will never pay a fee for legal services unless we recover compensation for you.

 There are a nearly infinite number of factors that can be involved in a car accident, therefore every accident will be different in both its causes and its effects.
 With that being said, most car accidents can be classified into the following types.